 In my modest view, it is not the military and political environment, but Fromm’s personal life that best illuminates his fate.
 Of personal life there was very little.
 A shy, insecure man with a habit of sarcasm, Fromm had few friends.
 Blessed with a strong and happy marriage, he seems to have found much joy and consolation in family life.
 But only there.
 One looks in vain for cultural pursuits or social interests which did not serve the representational purposes of the army.

 Long before his son went into action that day, Fromm knew that the military situation was hopeless.
 It was inevitable that Germany would lose the war.
 Hitler was impervious to rational argument.
 The operations in the East, which cost millions of lives, had no military value and served only a hideous ideological purpose.
 Berlin would soon come within reach of enemy bombers, while the capacities of the German air defence were falling behind.
 It did not matter to Hitler if Germany was utterly destroyed in defeat.
 On this altar of insanity, Fromm had sacrificed his soldier’s ideals.
 Now, most bitter indeed, came the sacrifice of his son.
-Soon, it would be the turn of his wife and daughter, and of his own life.
-Yet, he continued on.
+Soon enough, it could be the turn of his wife and daughter, and of himself.
+Yet, he soldiered on.
 Long before the 20th of July, 1944, Friedrich Fromm had lost everything.
 His tragedy was that he could not take off his uniform and walk away.

 Bernhard R. Kroener.
 Generaloberst Friedrich Fromm “Der starke Mann im Heimatgebiet.”
 Eine Biographie.
 Schoeningh, 2005.